-Evidence must be submitted to the hearing procedures by the parties and evidence not submitted to the hearing procedures shall not be taken into consideration in finding facts as the basis of judgment to be rendered by the court.
+Evidence must be submitted to the hearing procedures by the parties, and evidence that has not been submitted to the hearing procedures shall not be taken into consideration in finding facts as the basis of judgment to be rendered by the court.
 Parties must submit evidence in order to prove that the alleged facts constituting the elements of the claim or the defence are highly probable.
 When rendering a judgment, the court shall decide whether or not the allegations on facts are true in light of the result of the examination of evidence and based on its free determination.